reshamas/reshamas.github.io/_posts/2018-04-18-my-first-kaggle-competition.md

 ## My First Kaggle Competition

 I found a teammate in NYC who was interested, and we worked on the [Statoil/C-CORE Iceberg Classifier Challenge
- | Ship or iceberg, can you decide from space.](https://www.kaggle.com/c/statoil-iceberg-classifier-challenge)  Our GitHub repository is [kaggle_iceberg](https://github.com/reshamas/kaggle_iceberg).
+ | Ship or iceberg, can you decide from space.](https://www.kaggle.com/c/statoil-iceberg-classifier-challenge)

 We chose this competition for a few reasons:
 - image data (we wanted to use the [fastai](https://github.com/fastai/fastai) deep learning library)